honcheng/PaperFoldMenuController/README.md

 The paperfold menu controller calls this method in response to the user tapping on the left menu.
 You can use this method to dynamically decide whether the view controller should be made active.

 ##paperFoldMenuController:didSelectViewController:
+The paperfold menu controller calls this method in response to the user tapping the left menu, after the viewController is made active.

 	- (void)paperFoldMenuController:(PaperFoldMenuController *)paperFoldMenuController didSelectViewController:(UIViewController *)viewController